Virtual colonoscopy

 - Water

-CT and MRI scanners are very sensitive to metals.
+CT scanners are very sensitive to metals.
 Do not wear jewelry the day of your exam.
 You will be asked to change out of your street clothes and wear a hospital gown for the procedure.

 How the Test will Feel